shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 Now let's write a build task for Gulp.
 Gulp is a streamed build tool.
 That means, that each operation you perform, passes its result to another operation as the input argument.
 So, for example, if you run `gulp.src('src/styles/*.scss')`, it will return you an object with the list of all the SCSS files and the magic `pipe()` method.
 And when you call the `gulp.src(...).pipe(scss())`, Gulp will pass that list to the SCSS compiler plugin, so you will get a compiled CSS code.
 That is, not a CSS file itself, but a compressed, merged, CSS file' content.

 And that describes the second important feature of Gulp: it does not store the intermediate operation results.
 It is almost like a functional programming - you just have the input data.
 Then you call a chain of functions on it, passing the result of one function call to the next function as its input.
-Same happens here, but in not that strict manner - since we are using Javascript, we can store the intermediate results in a memory.
+Same happens here, but in a manner not that strict - since we are using Javascript, we can store the intermediate results in the memory.
 But to store the results in the files, we should pass them to the `gulp.dest(...)` function.
-Depending on function, looking to store its results, `gulp.dest()` may point to a directory or a single file, where the results will be stored.
+Depending on the function, looking to store its results, `gulp.dest()` may point to a directory or a single file, where the results will be stored.

 Below is our first Gulp task.
 Write this code in the `gulpfile.js`: